bcgov/bcgov-data-science-cop/2019/2019-11-05_r-spatial-pg/README.md

 -	Two end of day presentations
 -	Group dinner (self-pay)

-####	Day 3 – Thursday “Geocomputation in R” – external instructor
+####	Day 3 – Thursday “Geocomputation and Machine Learning in R” – external instructor
--	AM: Spatio-temporal analysis
--	PM: Multivariate techniques and Machine learning
+-	AM: Trends and new opportunities in processing spatial and Earth Observation data in R
+- AM: Five key steps to processing large rasters in R
+- PM: Ensemble Machine Learning as a general framework for predictive mapping (model training, feature selection, tuning and final predictions including prediction errors)
+- PM: Automated predictive mapping using landmap package
 -	Two end of day presentations
 -	Group dinner (self-pay)